Marie N'Goussou

 Marie N'Goussou (born 2 December 2008) also known as Marie Ngoussou-Ngouyi is a French para athlete who competes in T47 sprint events.
 She represented France at the 2024 Summer Paralympics.

 Career

 N'Goussou represented France at the 2024 Summer Paralympics and finished in sixth place in the 100 metres T47 event, with a time of 12.58 seconds.
-At 15 years old, she was the youngest member of the French Paralympic delegation.
+At age 15, she was the youngest member of the French Paralympic delegation at the 2024 Summer Paralympics.
 She competed at the 2025 World Para Athletics Championships and won a bronze medal in the 100 metres T47 event.